georgedashen/StructAlign/database/README.md

 ## Malidup and Malisam

-The Malisam and Malidup databases are downloaded from http://prodata.swmed.edu/malisam/ and http://prodata.swmed.edu/malidup/, respectively. (see the [DeepBLAST](https://github.com/flatironinstitute/deepblast) github)
+The Malisam and Malidup databases are downloaded from http://prodata.swmed.edu/malisam/ and http://prodata.swmed.edu/malidup/, respectively. (see the [DeepBLAST](https://github.com/flatironinstitute/deepblast) github).
+One is with named **analogs.tar** (Malisam) and the other is **dup.tar** (Malidup).

 Extract the compressed files and rename them into folder `Malisam` and `Malidup`, respectively, and **place them in the project folder** but NOT the `database` folder.